Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 The rich nutritional components contained in matcha, including caffeine, have a wide range of benefits for our health.

-This effect is especially effective when you feel temporary fatigue or lethargy.
-The aroma and taste of matcha also have a refreshing effect.
-When you're feeling down, drinking a cup of matcha may help clear your thoughts and get you motivated.
+When you're feeling down, a cup of matcha may help clear your mind and get you motivated.

 In addition, matcha is rich in theanine, which we will discuss later, and has the characteristic of providing a milder stimulating effect than other drinks that contain caffeine.
-It helps you maintain concentration while relaxing, so be sure to incorporate it into your daily life and work.

-2. Reduces stress!
-Relaxation effect
+2. Reduce stress!
+Relaxing effect

 3. "Antioxidant effect" that prevents cell aging